Health & Wellness

 Health Office: General Information

 1. Health Office Visit: Except in an emergency, students are not admitted to the Health Office without a pass, which indicates that they reported to class and are absent from the classroom with the teacher's permission.
-Students may also come to the health office during non class periods.
-Students will check in to the health office by scanning thier student ID to be seen by a nurse.
+Students may also come to the health office during non-class periods.
+Students will check in to the health office by scanning their student ID to be seen by a nurse.
 Students will be given a pass upon leaving to either return to class or leave campus if they are going home.

-4. Chronic Conditions Requiring Medications: All students with a chronic health condition requiring daily medication/treatment should provide the Health Office with an individualized health maintenance kit to be used in the case of a disaster (3-5 day supply).
+4. Chronic Conditions Requiring Medications: All students with a chronic health condition requiring daily medication/treatment should provide the health office with an individualized health maintenance kit to be used in the case of a disaster (3-5 day supply).

 5. Student Illness: In order to prevent the spread of contagious diseases, students should not come to school with a fever and/or rash of unknown origin.
 Students must be fever free for 24 hours before returning to campus.
 In case of student illness that comes on while at school, the parents/guardians will be notified and are to provide transportation home.